neuralsandwich/Git-tutorial/tutorial.md

 ```

-Now that we have added our files with some content to the staging area we can go
+Now that we have added some changes to the staging area, we can go ahead and
-ahead and create out first commit.
+create your first commit.

 ```
 git commit -m "Initial commit"